BY INVITATION ONLY

 He brings wisdom, enthusiasm and honesty to every workshop, training and speaking engagement.

-This 6-Month Intimate Group Experience
+This 6-Month Intimate Group Experience Includes:

 Two 90-Minute